 EDI is not a new technology, it’s been around for around 50 decades.
 In the 1990s, industry magazines talked about of EDI as a technology that will give companies a competitive advantage.
 Will EDI integration really provide companies with a competitive advantage or will it support organizations with a cooperative advantage?
 This is something we will answer in this article.

-Keep on reading more on what EDI integration is, what are the significant EDI integration challenges, what are the benefits of EDI integrations, and what EDI integration tools companies have been using to tackle their data exchange challenges.
+Keep on reading to learn more about what EDI integration is, what are the significant EDI integration challenges, what are the benefits of EDI integrations, and what EDI integration tools companies have been using to tackle their data exchange challenges.

 What is EDI Integration?